jontsai/jontsai.github.com/_posts/2020-05-07-use-python-isort-to-automagically-organize-imports-within-your-favorite-editor.md

 1. Install the `isort` **plugin** for the **[editor of your choice](https://github.com/timothycrosley/isort/wiki/isort-Plugins)**.
 1. Profit

-**NOTE: (Optional but recommended)** Add a `.isort.cfg` file to your HOME directory, so that even you are working on a random script or project that doesn't have one, the powers of `isort are stil available to you.
+**NOTE: (Optional but recommended)** Add a `.isort.cfg` file to your HOME directory, so that even you are working on a random script or project that doesn't have one, the powers of `isort` are still available to you.

-## Drudgerous Line-by-Line Instructions (or my setup)
+## Drudgerous Line-by-Line Instructions (or *my setup*)

 1. If you don't have one already, create a new system-wide **[Python virtualenv](https://virtualenv.pypa.io/en/stable/)**.
     1. The way I'd do that is to do: `/path/to/bin/python/virtualenv ~/.venv`